 - The target speaker's (Carter's) score and standard deviation are listed first, followed by the database statistics for the selected database participants. - Some of Carter's scores are highlighted and followed by either one or two asterisks.
 These values represent strengths or weaknesses.
 A single asterisk flags those values which are between one and two standard deviations from the database mean.
-Double asterisks flag those values which are two or more standard deviations from the database mean. - The following measures are italicized: Number Total Words (NTW) and Number Different Words (NDW).
+Double asterisks flag those values which are two or more standard deviations from the database mean. - The following measures are italicized: Number Total Words (NTW), Number Different Words (NDW), Number of Omissions, and Number of Error Codes.
 They are italicized as a warning that these measures count occurrences and can be significantly affected by the different sample lengths.